-Cyber security has been an issue for a long time.
-In recent years it’s been a hot topic of concern.
-Since more businesses are migrating to the cloud or moving to a remote work environment.
+In recent years, cybersecurity has become a serious topic of concern, especially since more businesses are migrating to the cloud or moving to a remote work environment.
 Cyber security might seem confusing or intimidating at first glance, but in reality it’s not as complex an issue as you may have been led to believe.

 There are lesson both in life and in history that you can use to make safe cyber security choices in the future.
 You don’t have to leave everything to an IT consulting specialist or expert.

-Ebay, Marriott, Equifax, even LinkedIn have all been subject to cyber-attacks.
+Marriott, Equifax, eBay, and even LinkedIn have all been subject to cyber-attacks.
 These attacks have only gotten more sophisticated over time but that doesn’t mean they’re impossible to avoid.
 The problem most businesses have is that they don’t practice cyber hygiene and avoid cyber security best practices.

-But now during the pandemic there are a whole new series of cyber security challenges to consider.
+But now since the pandemic there are a whole new series of cyber security challenges to consider.

 Lesson 1: Help employees understand risk